 The entire setup will be done using CentOS 8.3.
 The process on RHEL (Redhat Enterprise Linux) is expected to be the same.
 Simply follow the same procedures.

-To show how the setup works, we are using two virtual machines with the following IPs:
+To show how the setup works, we use two virtual machines with the following IPs:

 • Primary: 10.0.3.200 (node1)